What Is The Projection Defense Mechanism And How It Works

 If you find yourself projecting too much, or your spouse is projecting, then there is no shame in talking to a counselor to help you or your spouse learn techniques to stop projecting.
 Unless done by someone such as a politician, or someone else in power, the projection is most of the time an unconscious move.
 The way to stop that is to be more mindful of what you are saying and stop yourself before you project.

 Instead, you can learn how to be more humble and fix your problems yourself.
-A professional can help you be more mindful, learn how to argue without your emotions flying, and will help a couple of deal with their problems through marriage counseling.
+A professional can help you be more mindful, learn how to argue without your emotions flying, and can help a couple communicate more effectively through marriage counseling.

-We all project a little, but if it becomes too much, then seek help today!
+We all project at times, but if it becomes too much, then seek help today!